-What the destruction of Ukraine’s Kakhova dam means for local residents
+What the destruction of Ukraine's Kakhova dam means for local residents

 “The Zaporizhzhia Nuclear Plant relies on water from the Dnieper River to cool its emergency diesel generators and reactors,” Time reported.
 “Currently, the water reservoir is falling by two inches per hour, meaning that the supply of cooling water should last at least a few days.
 The U.N.’s International Atomic Energy Agency wrote in a statement that ‘there is no immediate risk to the safety of the plant.’”

-There is also the water supply for the Crimean peninsula that comes from the river.
+There is also the water supply for the Crimean Peninsula that comes from the river.

-“The destruction of the dam risks lowering the water level of the Soviet-era North Crimean Canal, which has traditionally supplied Crimea with 85% of its water needs,” Reuters noted.
-“Most of that water is used for agriculture, some for the Black Sea peninsula's industries, and around one fifth for drinking water and other public needs.”
+“The destruction of the dam risks lowering the water level of the Soviet-era North Crimean Canal, which has traditionally supplied Crimea with 85% of its water needs,” Reuters reported.
+“Most of that water is used for agriculture, some for the Black Sea peninsula's industries, and around one-fifth for drinking water and other public needs.”

 Animals and crops

-An untold number of farm animals and pets have already drowned due to the dam breach.
-According to a Facebook post by the animal rescue group UAnimals, of the 260 animals at Kazkova Dibrova zoo in Russian-occupied Nova Kakhovka, all died in the flood except for the swans and ducks.
+An unknown number of farm animals and pets have already drowned due to the dam breach.
+According to a Facebook post by the animal rescue group UAnimals, all of the 260 animals at the Kazkova Dibrova zoo in Russian-occupied Nova Kakhovka died in the flood except for the swans and ducks.

 Ukraine is a major exporter of wheat, and the flooding of farms is expected to damage crops.
 Wheat and corn futures rose on the Chicago Mercantile Exchange as a result.